-Next, you’ll need to determine how to source your inventory.
+Next, you’ll need to determine how to source your inventory, also known as product sourcing.
 There are many options for acquiring inventory, including dropshipping, wholesale acquisition, and reaching out to manufacturers directly.
 Costs will vary considerably depending on the product sourcing model you utilize.
 Dropshipping has the lowest cost upfront because you don’t have to buy a whole inventory of products to get started; you only pay for the products you sell.

 Proper branding helps customers connect your products to your business.
 Be sure to set aside part of your budget for that purpose.
 There are many different branding options, but developing an eye-catching logo is vital.
 Other suggestions include branded packaging and delivery boxes.
 Standing out is important when working in the eCommerce sector, so taking advantage of these additional branding opportunities can set your products apart from the competition.

 If you don’t have a logo for your business yet, there are website design services who offer logo design as part of its web builder or hosting package.
 When you sign up for a DIY website builder, you will be able to design your own logo on the website builder itself.
 You may also opt for a professionally made one with a custom designed website.